Analyst (Actuary) - IT-Online

 - Bachelors / Honours degree in Actuarial Science or similar (Essential);

-2 or more years actuarial experience within a Short-Term insurance environment (Essential)
+- 5 or more years experience within the long-term insurance industry (Essential);

 Desired Skills: